MARTYR-X-LTD/jd-zoom/README.md

 Caveats:

 - No mobile support.
 Only desktop.
 At least for now.
+I may have to use [hammer.js](https://hammerjs.github.io/) to make it work.

 jd because I was listening to Joy Division when I thought about the name.